T

 museum

-Housed in the former KGB headquarters, this museum powerfully documents Lithuania's 50-year occupation by the Soviet Union.
-It features exhibits on deportations, partisan warfare, and the prison cells in the basement.
+Housed in the former KGB headquarters, this museum powerfully documents Lithuania's occupation by the Soviet Union and Nazi Germany.
+It includes exhibits on partisan resistance and the chilling former prison cells.

-• The prison cell exhibits are particularly moving.
+• The prison cell exhibits can be emotionally difficult but are historically significant.

 2. Midday